-Your Wellness Coordinator will be available to you any time after discharge to answer any questions or assist with any problems.
+Your Wellness Coordinator will be available anytime after discharge to answer any questions or assist with any problems.

 Is there anything I should be particularly vigilant about at home?

 Falls are always a concern when patients go home.
-To help prevent falls, we always recommend removing any throw rugs, ensuring adequate lighting and positioning furniture to allow for a walker or any other assistive device.
-Be careful on your first few days back at home because the change, even to a familiar place, can be disorienting.
+To help prevent falls, we always recommend removing any throw rugs, ensuring adequate lighting, and positioning furniture to allow for a walker or any other assistive device.
+Be careful on your first few days back at home; the change, even to a familiar place, can be disorienting.

 Another issue is staying on top of multiple medications.
 Your nurse will review all your medications with you before discharge so you or your home health caregiver can keep you on track once you’re home.
 Keeping a list of your medications, what they are for and when and how much to take is helpful.
 Please ask a family or friend to pick up any new prescriptions your doctor may order.
 Forgetting prescriptions is the number one cause of hospital readmissions.

-If you go home with a wound, you will have special concerns.
-It’s reassuring to know our wound care team will review the proper care of the wound with you and anyone who will assist you with wound care.
+If you go home with a wound, you will have different concerns.
+Our wound care team will review the proper care of the injury with you and anyone who will assist you with wound care.
 The wound care team is here to answer any questions after you go home.

 Should I know anything about taking my medication?

-Taking your medicine is one of the most important success factors upon your return home.
-90% of hospital readmissions are due to a failure to take your medicine.
-Ensuring that you have the necessary prescriptions at home and continue to take them is important!
+Taking your medicine is one of the most critical success factors upon your return home.
+Ninety percent of hospital readmissions are due to a failure to take your medication.
+Securing your necessary prescriptions and continuing to take them at home is essential!